Sknoyon/telegram-web-app/RAILWAY_PORT_FIX.md

 Your Railway deployment health checks are failing with "service unavailable" because Railway doesn't know which port to check.

 ## Root Cause
-According to Railway documentation, when using health checks, you MUST set a PORT environment variable in your Railway service settings.
+According to Railway documentation <mcreference link="https://docs.railway.com/guides/public-networking" index="3">3</mcreference>, when using health checks, you MUST set a PORT environment variable in your Railway service settings. <mcreference link="https://docs.railway.com/guides/variables" index="1">1</mcreference>

+## ✅ Confirmed Working Locally
+Our debug script confirms the health endpoint works perfectly on port 8080 locally.
+The issue is Railway configuration.

 ## Solution